 Investments in Managed Funds are designated by the Company as fair value through profit or loss upon initial recognition, the rationale being the performance of these managed funds is evaluated on a fair value basis in accordance with the Board's investment strategy.
-Gains or losses on managed funds designated at fair value through the statement of comprehensive income are recognised as fair value gains or losses in the Statement of Profit or Loss and other Comprehensive Income.
+Gains or losses on managed funds designated at fair value through the statement of comprehensive income are recognised as fair value gains or losses in the Statement of Profit or Loss.

 Investments at fair value consist of investments in Australian equities, managed funds and unit trusts and generally have no fixed maturity date.
-During the year ended 30 June 2023, the fair value of the investments increased by \$931,961 (2022: decreased \$1,240,482) based on the published prices for each Australian equity holding, managed fund or unit trust as at 30 June.
+During the year investments were crystalised to fund our operating deficit; these withdrawals, as well as fair value adjustments, decreased investments by \$1,727,449 (2023: increase \$931,961).
+Fair value is based on the published prices for each Australian equity holding, managed fund or unit trust as at 30 June.